devintrowbridge/kismon/README.md

 # Kismon2

 Kismon2 is a GUI client for kismet (wireless scanner/sniffer/monitor) forked from the original Kismon, with several features:
-* a live map of devices
+* A live map of devices
-* file import: netxml (kismet), csv (old kismet version), json (kismon)
+* File import: netxml (kismet), csv (old kismet version), json (kismon)
-* file export: kmz (Google Earth) and all import formats
+* File export: kmz (Google Earth) and all import formats
-* signal graph for each network
+* Signal graph for each network
-* it can connect to multiple kismet servers simultaneously Future Improvements will include:
+* It can connect to multiple kismet servers simultaneously
+* Filters for different device types

+Future Improvements will include:
+* Many GUI and basic function improvements (currently ongoing as of June 2024)
+* Analysis Functions:
+<br> - Geofencing areas, to include device matching over multiple locations (halfway there, June 2024)
+<br> - New device alerts
+<br> - Patterns over time of individual devices (seen at odd times, repeated arrive/depart events)
-* analysis of behaviors (patterns over time of individual devices, aproximate locations in reference to the kismet server device, etc)
+<br> - Aproximate locations in reference to the kismet server device
-* de-randmization of MAC addresses utlizing probe request signatures
+* De-randmization of MAC addresses utlizing probe request signatures
-* incorporation of bluetooth, and other RF signals (via HackRF, etc)
+* Incorporation of bluetooth, and other RF signals (via HackRF, etc)

 ![Kismon Window](https:/files.salecker.org/kismon/images/0.8/kismon_window.png)